Watudube/Project-SLFW/README.md

 ## TODO for developers:

-- Once the python side of the project is in a testable state, check the Dockerfile and run.sh is compatible.
 - Once the the python and react side of the project is both in a testable state, check nginx.conf is compatible.

 ## Building the test enviroment using Docker: